 After the relationship is established, the writer will suddenly have a need for some cash.
 It's usually not a large amount, so the man will think nothing about sending it.
 Dozens of men can be scammed at the same time with this method; it can be quite profitable.

-The requests for money are often repeated over time until the man complains or questions the need, at which time the writer will become "offended" and end the relationship on a bitter note.
-The man will lose his money and will have been rejected again by a woman.
+The requests for money are often repeated over time until the man complains or questions the need, at which time the writer will become "offended" and end the relationship on a bitter note -- or -- a really skilled writer will have learned how to manipulate the situation to even greater requests.
+The man will eventually lose his money and will have been rejected again by a woman.

 But not all internet relationships are scams.
 There are enough success stories to make internet dating the new hot way to find a bride.
 Viewzone contacted some "mail order" couples and asked them to tell their stories.